 4. When it's inappropriate to laugh, don't.
 When someone dies in the movie, or when someone gets hurt, or when someone's crying in the scene, please don't laugh.
 Even if you and your friend were whispering about something privately hilarious, please consider doing it at another time (say.. after the movie maybe?).
 It ruins everybody's moment.
 Remember, you're in a public place.
 Talk about private things later.

+5. If you've seen the movie before, please don't talk about what's going to happen next.
 Others also paid to watch the movie and they're expecting to get surprised, thrilled, excited, etc. It's part of their stress-relieving regimen.
 Again, please don't ruin the moment and take away the element of surprise the scriptwriters have prepared for everybody who wants to watch the film.
 However, if your friend is unlike the majority who wants to know in advance, please make sure s/he's the only one who can hear it.
 You're not sure if the other person near you wants to hear it, too, so let's be on the safe side.

+6. Be careful about what you say when speaking in your native dialect.
 This is not actually explicitly related to the subject at hand, but it does concern proper decorum still.
 Always bear in mind that you and your friend are not the only person who can speak/understand Bisaya, Ilocano, Batangenyo, etc. Some people in Manila can understand native dialects, too.
 Their parents are probably from the province, and they were trained since childhood to understand the dialect.
 So if you're planning on maligning other people but don't really want them to know that you are, I suggest not to use your native dialect.
 Consider some other code you and your friend can come up with.
 Or better yet, be nice.
 If you don't have anything intelligent to say, keep your mouth shut.

 So there.
 The list above is not really comprehensive, but I think it covers the basics.
 Please take your time to read, digest, and understand.
 Let's all make the world a better place to live in.
 Thank you.